 Contractor is required to kill (causing brown-out) or remove 90% of identified species within treatment areas (visible three weeks post-application).
-Additionally, no species shall be allowed to go to seed, either because they were killed or flowering heads removed.
+Additionally, no species shall be allowed to go to seed.
+Flowering heads shall be removed.
 The College's Representative will conduct a site inspection within three weeks of application or once notified by the Contractor to visually estimate amount of brown-out, no later than mid-July for spring/summer applications, and no later than mid-November for fall applications.